 High Deductible Health Plan G

-Starting in 2020, High Deductible Health Plan G is an option for current and new Medicare beneficiaries.
-Plan G HDHP has the same coverage as Plan G, but the beneficiary must pay a $2,340 (2020) deductible –which includes the Medicare Part B deductible – before the plan begins to pay.
+High Deductible Health Plan G is an option for current and new Medicare beneficiaries.
+Plan G HDHP has the same coverage as Plan G, but the beneficiary must pay a $2,700 (2023) deductible –which includes the Medicare Part B deductible – before the plan begins to pay.
 The appeal of the Plan G HDHP is the monthly premium is generally lower.

 Meet Stan!
-Stan has Original Medicare with Medigap Plan G
+Stan has Original Medicare with Medicare Supplement Plan G

 Meet Kate!
-Kate has Original Medicare with Medigap Plan G HDHP
+Kate has Original Medicare with Medicare Supplement Plan G HDHP